Bestinvest Logo

 How do trustees know where to put investments – is this set out in the trust deed?

 Yes.
 The trust deed sets out the rules of the scheme and lists the permitted investments.
-This list can be in addition to the permitted investment list issued by the SSAS provider or pension company.
+This list could go beyond the list of permitted investments by the SSAS provider or pension company.

 What are the regulatory requirements for SSAS investments?

-SSAS are allowed to hold any quoted shares, OEICS, ETFs and some unquoted and private company shares are allowed, but not residential property.
+SSAS are allowed to hold any quoted shares, regulated collective investment schemes, OEICS, ETFs and some unquoted and private company shares are allowed, but not residential property.

 How your SSAS pension can help you

-- Borrow money: a SSAS pension can borrow money such as for the purchase of a commercial property for the company’s business premises.
-The company can then pay rent to the pension scheme, which usually covers any mortgage repayments
+• Borrow money: a SSAS pension can borrow money such as for the purchase of a commercial property for the company’s business premises.
+The company can then pay rent to the pension scheme, which usually covers any mortgage repayments.
+This is not without its risks if the company gets into trouble.

 Tax benefits